Seraff/taxus/docs/basics.rst

   :scale: 75%
   :align: center

+All the branches/taxa of the tree can be selected using :menuselection:`Edit --> Select All in Tree`.

 Tree Visualization and Modification
 -----------------------------------

 Changing the Proportions
 ########################

-To expand or contract tree by width or height use the group of tools on the left side of toolbar.
+To expand or contract tree by width or height use the group of tools on the left side of the toolbar.

 .. image:: _static/img/expand_contract_buttons.png
   :scale: 50%
   :align: center

 ..
-Note:: The Expand/Contract actions don't modify the tree file, they are used for improving the way how the tree is displayed only.
+Note:: The Expand/Contract tools don't modify the tree file.
+They only change the way how the tree is displayed.

 Cladogram View
 ##############
-To enter cladogram view of the tree select :menuselection:`Edit --> Select Descendants` in Main Menu.
+To enter the cladogram view of the tree select :menuselection:`Edit --> Select Descendants` in Main Menu.

-Select the option again to return to standard view.
+Select the option again to return to the standard view.

 Rerooting and Clade Rotation
 ############################

-To reroot the tree select the branch you want to reroot to and click the "Reroot Tree" button from the tool bar (|reroot_button|) or by selecting :menuselection:`Edit --> Reroot`
+To reroot the tree, select the branch you want to reroot to and click the "Reroot Tree" button from the toolbar (|reroot_button|) or by selecting :menuselection:`Edit --> Reroot`

-To rotate the clade select the branch and click the "Rotate branch" button from the tool bar (|rotate_button|) or by selecting :menuselection:`Edit --> Rotate`
+To rotate the clade, select the branch and click the "Rotate branch" button from the toolbar (|rotate_button|) or by selecting :menuselection:`Edit --> Rotate`

 .. |reroot_button| image:: _static/img/reroot_button.png
   :scale: 50%